-- Routine Staff Meetings – Every team leader should schedule and conduct routine team meetings.
+- Routine Staff Meetings – Team leaders should schedule and conduct routine team meetings.
 The two most critical aspects of a “staff meeting” are that they are regularly scheduled and on everyone’s calendar well in advance and that an agenda is sent to the team before the meeting begins.
-I’ve asked many a leader if they have a “routine” staff meeting, and they immediately respond with a “yes.”
+I’ve asked many leaders if they have a “routine” staff meeting, and they immediately respond with a “yes.”
 But when I ask when the next one is scheduled, I more often than not get a response like, “We try to have them every week or two.”
 In other words, the leader hasn’t committed in the form of a standing appointment on the calendar.
 The team must know they can count on a regularly scheduled forum for communication and coordination with other team members.
 The agenda piece is good practice.
 People need to know what will be discussed and have the opportunity to add things to the agenda if they want.

 - Quarterly Communication Meetings – All organizations of any size should have a periodic forum for presenting information from leadership to the rest of the organization.
 In the past, I’ve done this via a “Quarterly Communication Meeting.”
 Around mid-month of the new quarter, a meeting is held with all employees.
 Again the meeting is scheduled in advance and has an agenda published ahead of time.
 Communication in a large group setting like this one is mostly “one way” and should have more of a “state of the business” feel to it.
-There can be a brief Q&A time, but resolving anything or making a decision in a forum this large is not easy and not the point of this communication method.
+There can be a brief Q&A time, but resolving anything or making a decision in a forum this large is not easy and is not the point of this communication method.

 - Annual Meeting – One of the quarterly meetings (1st quarter of the new “business year”) can be utilized as the “annual” meeting.
 Again, the previous year is discussed in a state of the business format, and the plans for the coming year are presented.